-The ongoing extent of the COVID-19 pandemic's impact on the Company's operations, cash flows and financial position will be driven by many factors, most of which are beyond the Company's control or ability to forecast.
-Such factors include, but are not limited to, the duration and severity of the pandemic and negative economic conditions arising from the pandemic, the volume of canceled or rescheduled procedures at the Company's facility, the volume of COVID-19 patients cared for at the Company's facility, the demand for clinical personnel and its corresponding impact on labor costs and hospital availability, the timing, availability, pace of administration, efficacy and adoption of medical treatments and vaccines, including the ongoing rollout of currently available vaccines, the spread of potentially more contagious and/or virulent forms of the virus, supply chain disruptions, including shortages, delays, and significant price increases for medical supplies, and the effect of government actions and administrative regulation on the healthcare industry and broader economy, including through existing and any future stimulus efforts.
-The impact of the pandemic on the Company's cash flows and operations could affect assumptions used in significant accounting estimates, including estimates of implicit price concessions related to uninsured or underinsured patients, reserves for professional and general liabilities, and impairment of goodwill and long-lived assets.
-Because of these factors and the changing scale and severity of the pandemic, its ultimate impact on the Company's operations is unknown.
+The extent of the COVID-19 pandemic's impact on the Company's operations, cash flows and financial position was driven by many factors, most of which were beyond the Company's control or ability to forecast as of the date of the respective consolidated financial statements.
+Such factors included, but were not limited to, the duration and severity of the pandemic and negative economic conditions arising from the pandemic, the volume of canceled or rescheduled procedures at the Company's facilities, the volume of COVID-19 patients cared for across the Company's hospital and facilities, the demand for clinical personnel and its corresponding impact on labor costs and hospital availability, the timing, availability, pace of administration, efficacy and adoption of medical treatments and vaccines, including the ongoing rollout of currently available vaccines, the spread of potentially more contagious and/or virulent forms of the virus, supply chain disruptions, including shortages, delays, and significant price increases for medical supplies, and the effect of government actions and administrative regulation on the healthcare industry and broader economy, including through existing and any future stimulus efforts.
+Any future impact of the pandemic on the Company's cash flows and operations could affect assumptions used in significant accounting estimates, including estimates of implicit price concessions related to uninsured or underinsured patients, reserves for professional and general liabilities, and impairment of goodwill and long-lived assets.

-Federal and state governments enacted legislation and administrative actions to assist health care facilities in providing care to patients during the pandemic.
+Federal and state governments enacted legislation and administrative actions to assist healthcare facilities in providing care to patients during the pandemic.
 On March 27, 2020, the Coronavirus Aid, Relief and Economic Security Act ("CARES Act") was enacted.
-Among other provisions, the CARES Act authorized relief funding to health care providers through the Public Health and Social Services Emergency Fund ("Provider Relief Fund") and expanded the Medicare Accelerated and Advance Payment Program through which eligible providers could request accelerated Medicare payments of up to 100% of historical Medicare payments for a six-month period to be repaid through withholdings against future Medicare fee-for-services payments.
+Among other provisions, the CARES Act authorized relief funding to healthcare providers through the Public Health and Social Services Emergency Fund ("Provider Relief Fund") and expanded the Medicare Accelerated and Advance Payment Program through which eligible providers could request accelerated Medicare payments of up to 100% of historical Medicare payments for a six-month period to be repaid through withholdings against future Medicare fee-for-services payments.
 The CARES Act also permitted the deferred payment of the employer portion of Social Security payroll taxes incurred between March 27, 2020 and December 31, 2020.